Convergence (The Last of Us): Casting and characters

-Kaitlyn Dever, who portrays Abby, was nervous about her performance due to the limited dialogue, feeling "if you screw it up, the whole scene is screwed up because of your one line"; she felt the scene's limited context mean she had to make "every word ... really matter".
-Having not yet performed Abby's perspective of the preceding three days (set to be told in the third season), Dever had to imagine and visualize the events, referencing the game's version.
-It was her last work for the season; traveling between production in Vancouver and home in Los Angeles meant she "constantly had to recalibrate" to return to Abby's emotions, typically reconsidering the character's monologue to Joel in "Through the Valley".
+Kaitlyn Dever, who portrays Abby, was nervous about her performance due to the limited dialogue, feeling "if you screw it up, the whole scene is screwed up because of your one line"; she felt the scene's limited context meant she had to make "every word ... really matter".
+Having not yet performed Abby's perspective of the preceding three days (depicted in the third season), Dever had to imagine and visualize the events, referencing the game's version.
+It was her last work for the season; traveling between production in Vancouver and home in Los Angeles meant she "constantly had to recalibrate" to return to Abby's emotions, typically recalling the character's monologue to Joel in "Through the Valley".
 Mazin felt Abby's brief scenes in the episode demonstrated her competence in contrasts to Ellie's, becoming immediately in control of their confrontation in the theater.
 Gross thought Ellie saw herself in Abby in the final scenes, witnessing the pain and rage that she experienced herself after Joel's death.